Foods high in sodium

 Beer and alcoholic beverages

 Drinking too much alcohol can interfere with calcium absorption and disrupt the balance of hormones related to bone health.
 Long-term heavy drinking can lead to reduced bone density and an increased risk of fractures.
-If you drink alcohol, try to drink in moderation, following recommended guidelines.
+If you drink alcohol, try to drink in moderation, following the recommended guidelines.
 It is best to cut out alcohol altogether.

 Phytates and oxalates

 Phytates and oxalates are compounds found in some common foods.
-They do not directly harm bones, but they can reduce the amount of calcium available to bones by binding to calcium and other minerals consumed at the same time.
+They do not directly harm bones, but they can reduce the amount of calcium available to bones by binding with calcium and other minerals consumed at the same time.

 Foods containing phytates include: Plant foods; Nuts; Whole grains; Dried beans; Seeds...